 We all find ourselves alone from time to time.
 Sometimes a little time to ourselves can be a positive thing, allowing us to focus on our own wellbeing, goals and priorities.
-But human beings are social creatures, and oftentimes being alone means feeling lonely.
+Whether you’re lonely in your 20s or at 100, human beings are social creatures, and oftentimes being alone means feeling lonely.

 This heart-breaking ballad was first penned by Eric Carmen back in 1975, and the American singer-songwriter received praise for his recording at the time.
 It’s Céline Dion’s cover from nearly two decades later, however, that’s hailed as one of the greatest vocal performances of all time.